javaFunAgain/ratpong/README.md

  To read more about it please go to  [Prevayler  page](http://prevayler.org/) Or watch one of my presentations.

- Here it is enough to say taht Airomem is a persistence that you have dreamed about - you just store your objects as Java objects (maps, lists, whatever) and they are magically stored in the background.
+ Here it is enough to say that Airomem is a persistence that you have dreamed about - you just store your objects as Java objects (maps, lists, whatever) and they are magically stored in the background.

  We simply design a system as if there was no persistence and everything we want is in in RAM (in fact it is).